 Every month my partner Liza and I jump on the phone and host a free call for women facing change, coping, and surviving divorce.
 We don’t have fancy equipment nor do we rehearse…let’s just say our schtick is far from polished.
 But we find more and more women joining us each month as we informally chat about the challenges divorce throws your way, and what’s more, the actions you can take to not only survive, but to actually nurture yourself.

-Yesterday we hosted a call about surviving divorce and the holidays, a topic near and dear to our hearts.
+A while back we hosted a call about surviving divorce and the holidays, a topic near and dear to our hearts.
 Liza and I both distinctly remember the eggshell-walking, crazy-making holiday times during our own divorces.
 Liza spent many years with her young girls feeling torn: on one side throwing herself into the merriment, on the other side, feeling like a fraud.The first time the holidays came around for me after I left my husband, I was unprepared for just how lonely and lost I would feel.
 For these reasons and for many others, Liza and I opened up our call to other women to hear what’s on everyone’s mind and to offer a few insights.

 Surviving the holidays is possible if you prepare for them.
 How?